jformacek/S.DS.P/README.md

   -BinaryProps:@("objectSid")
 ```
 ### Really fast search and asing for all available properties
 Specify RangeSize = -1 to perform fast search returning common attributes.
-Specify PropertiesToLoad as '*' to return "all present" properties od objects
+Specify PropertiesToLoad as '*' to return "all present" properties of objects
 *Note*: Some properties are not returned unless you explicitly ask for them, so don't be surprised...
 ```powershell
 #gets connection to domain controller of your own domain